wzpan/comment.js/README.md

-# github-issues-api
+# hexo-github-comment
-[Developing] An API for providing JSON contents of Github issues.
+[Developing] Snippets for making a comment system based on Github issues.